johnmonarch/cookout_calculator/README.md

 # cookout_calculator
-A simple calculator to perform a sum of all possible Cookout milkshake flavors
+A simple Python calculator to perform a sum of all possible Cookout milkshake flavors

+Performs the following mathematical function: